fizista/micropython-umqtt.robust2/README.rst

    work better, it would help to add a visual feedback, so a user knew what happens.

-As you may imagine, umqtt.robust doesn't, and can't, cover all possible "robustness" scenarios, nor it alone can make your MQTT application "robust".
+As you may imagine, umqtt.robust2 doesn't, and can't, cover all possible "robustness" scenarios, nor it alone can make your MQTT application "robust".
 Rather, it's a barebones example of how to reconnect to an MQTT server in case of a connection error.
 As such, it's just one of many steps required to make your app robust, and majority of those steps lie on *your application* side.
-With that in mind, any realistic application would subclass umqtt.robust.MQTTClient class and override delay() and reconnect() methods to suit particular usage scenario.
-It may even happen that umqtt.robust won't even suit your needs, and you will need to implement your "robust" handling from scratch.
+With that in mind, any realistic application would subclass umqtt.robust2.MQTTClient class and override delay() and reconnect() methods to suit particular usage scenario.
+It may even happen that umqtt.robust2 won't even suit your needs, and you will need to implement your "robust" handling from scratch.